sorry-cypress/sorry-cypress/.github/pull_request_template.md

 Thanks a lot for the PR 👍🏻

-Your contribution us very valuable, we **really appreciate your time and effort**!
+Your contribution is very valuable, we **really appreciate your time and effort**!

 For bug fixes:

 - [ ] Add a reference to the original issue
 - [ ] Add a test and / or some kind of instructions to verify the fix

+---

 For new features: